 Here’s a quote from the homeowner: “So far [the contractor] blamed everything (my floors, tile manufacturer, tile size, tile pattern, physics) except himself.”

 The next example started out as a grout issue and ended up with the whole tub surround being torn out and redone.
-Here’s some “highlights” of this particular Scary Contractor Story:
+Here are some “highlights” of this particular Scary Contractor Story:

 - Contractor gets called back to detail grout joints